AndyHitchman/sublime-gherkin-auto-complete/README.md

 Limitations
 -----------
-1. You need to save a feature file to start indexing
 2. You need to save a modified file to pick-up updates in that file
 3. Changes to feature files made outside of the editor are not detected.